fastrgv/Portable-OpenAL-Sound/README.md

 ## Description

-This package is a thick, cross-platform Ada binding to OpenAL.
-It can play WAV files on Windows, OSX, and Linux, using Ada tasking and OpenAL libraries.
+This is a cross-platform, partial Ada binding to OpenAL, together with a client Ada package that can play WAV files on Windows, OSX, and Linux, using Ada tasking and OpenAL libraries.

 It provides sound-playing capabilities for Ada apps to
 	* asynchronously start and stop music/sound loops,